dominiw/COLORME_CHROme_extension/lib/go/README.md

 ## Build Reference

-To validate the Go language bindings a
+To validate the Go language bindings against the current specificatio